developer-zebra/developer-zebra-site/src/ekd/1-2/guide/usage/index.md

 1. In the layout to be cleared, **Click the red “Clear Layout” button**.
 3. **Click “Yes”** to confirm the deletion of all layout elements.

-> Data for custom layout(s) and key-value assignment(s) is stored in the keyboard definition file, a single encrypted file on the development host computer.
+> Data for custom layout(s) and key-value assignment(s) is stored in the key layout definition file, a single encrypted file on the development host computer.
 To deploy, simply push this file to the desired mobile device(s) and activate custom layouts through application intents.
 Layouts are available immediately upon deployment.<br> **Deployment instructions follow below**.

 -----

 ## V. Deploy Layout(s)

-The data for custom keyboard layout(s) is stored in the custom keyboard definition file, an encrypted file generated by the Enterprise Keyboard Designer.
-This file contains information about key locations, key-value assignments, etc. for each keyboard layout created.
-This single file can contain multiple layout groups, each of which defines a layout. **It's important to note that an app can access only a single layout file on the device, so all layouts required on a device MUST be stored in that single file**.
+The data for custom key layout(s) is stored in the custom key-layout definition file, an encrypted file generated by the Enterprise Keyboard Designer.
+This file contains information about key locations, key-value assignments, etc. for each key layout created.
+This single file can contain as many as 20 layout groups, each of which defines a layout. **It's important to note that an app can access only a single layout file on the device, so all layouts required for a device MUST be stored in that single file**.

-**To push a keyboard definition file**:
+#### To deploy a key layout definition file:

-1. **Locate the keyboard definition file** (i.e. `LayoutProjectName.encrypted`) on the development host computer. <br>
+1. **Locate the key layout definition file** (i.e. `LayoutProjectName.encrypted`) on the development host computer. <br>
  By default, the files are saved in the download directory of the current user: <br>
  `c:\Users\userName\Downloads\LayoutProjectName.encrypted`<br>
- **NOTE**: When clicking EKD's "Save Project" button, the default folder is shown similar to the image below:
+ **NOTE**: When clicking EKD's "Save Project" button, the default folder is shown as in the image below:
  <img alt="" style="height:250px" src="ekd_project_saved.png"/>
  _Click image to enlarge, ESC to exit_.
  <br>
-2. In the Settings panel on the device, set Enterprise Keyboard as a default IME.
+2. In the "Language and input" Settings panel on the device, **set Enterprise Keyboard as a default keyboard**.
-3. Push definition file to the device folder:<br>
+3. **Push definition file to the device** folder:<br>
  `/enterprise/device/settings/ekb/config/`

-**Custom keyboard layouts are available on the device immediately upon file deployment**.
+**Custom key layouts are available on the device immediately upon file deployment**.

 <hr>

-## Import Keyboard Project
+## Import an EKD Project
 Layout projects can be saved and modified later for use on different devices, adapted for different applications or screen sizes and appended with additional layouts.

 **To import a project**: